-"We recommend advising a daily intake of 1000 to 1600 mg of elemental calcium in children (older than 4 years old) and adolescents with IBD."
+"We recommend considering advising daily intake of 1,000 to 1,600 mg of elemental calcium in children (> 4 yo) and adolescents with IBD"

-The 2010 IOM DRI and tolerable upper limits for calcium and vitamin D, respectively, are summarized in Table 2.
-It is well established that the average calcium intake in healthy children falls far below these recommendations, especially during adolescence (125,126).
-Daily calcium intake in children with IBD is likely even lower because of lactose intolerance.
-Randomized trials of calcium supplementation in healthy children demonstrated that the positive effect on bone density requires a total calcium intake between 1200 and 1600 mg/day (127-131).
-Studies in children and adults have demonstrated that physical activity has a beneficial bone effect only at higher calcium intake levels (132-134).
-Daily doses of 1000 to 1200 mg calcium have been used in trials in healthy children without adverse effects (130,131,133).
+Rate: Poor-C-The 2010 National Institute of Medicine Daily Recommended Intakes (DRI) and Tolerable Upper Limits (TUL) for calcium and vitamin D, respectively, are summarized in Table 2.
+It is well established that the average calcium intake in healthy children falls far below these recommendations, especially during adolescence .
+Daily calcium intake is likely even lower in children with IBD, due to secondary lactose intolerance.
+Randomized trials of calcium supplementation in healthy children demonstrated that the positive effect of calcium on BMD requires a total calcium intake between 1200 to 1600 mg/day.
+127-131 Studies in children and adults have demonstrated that physical activity has a beneficial bone effect only at higher calcium intake levels 132-134.
+Daily doses of

+1000-1200 mg of calcium have been used in trials in healthy children without adverse effects , , .

 Subjects with CD involving the small bowel are at increased risk for calcium oxalate kidney stones.
-Normally, dietary calcium binds with oxalate in the intestine to form a complex that is poorly absorbed.
-In individuals with small-bowel disease, fat malabsorp-

-TABLE 2.
-2010 Institute of Medicine recommendations for calcium and vitamin D intake tion results in increased binding of fatty acids with calcium to form insoluble soaps, thereby increasing the soluble oxalate available for absorption (135).
-Calcium supplementation results in binding available soluble intestinal oxalate, thereby decreasing decreased urinary oxalate without increasing urinary calcium above normal levels; therefore, calcium is recommended to prevent enteric hyperoxaluria (136).
+Normally dietary calcium binds with oxalate in the intestine to form a complex that is poorly absorbed.
+In individuals with small bowel disease, fat malabsorption results in increased binding of fatty acids with calcium to form insoluble soaps, thereby increasing the soluble oxalate available for absorption.
+Calcium supplementation results in binding available soluble intestinal oxalate thereby decreasing urinary oxalate without increasing urinary calcium above normal levels; therefore, calcium is recommended to prevent enteric hyperoxaluria .